akvo/akvo-product-design/RSR/Features/12-ActionBasedNotifications/TechnicalDesign/ActionBasedNotifications.md

 Depending on how much logic we put into the message queue this might not be that much.

 ### Datastore
+We should store an imutable log (list) data strucutre that represents both Entities and the user event log.
 I would argue to use our current mysql db, unless we want to make a go at introducing Postgres (I know this is on the todo list and also seem to be what the future looks like).

 ### API
 RSR needs to:
 - get notifications per user
-- set notifications to *read*
+- set notifications as *read*
-- manage user conf
+- manage user profile (settings & email verification confirmation)

 ### Email
 We should probably have an email handler should listen to different email events.